oplS17projects/English-Dictionary/SOKTHAI_TANG.md

 # Overview
 This project provides a useful and conveience way to learn engilsh.
-It interacts closly with the Oxford Dictionary API and users.
+It interacts closely with the Oxford Dictionary API and users.
 It implements a rich feature of hash table recursion search and the history database.

 The search feature funciton is critical to the program to find the location of the definition,